You can set up Custom Processes that use a Documents, Jobs, Clients, Tasks or Practice Activity view in FYI to trigger the process.

 Determine the View to Use as the Filter or Set up the View

 Make sure you have the view in place to do the filter.
-This needs to be a view in the Documents, Clients or Jobs list.
+This needs to be a view in the Documents, Jobs, Clients or Tasks list.

 An FYI administrator, or a user in a User Group that has Permissions enabled for Views (refer to Managing User Groups) can set up a view that isolates the scenario you are looking to monitor or to send reminder notifications on.
 Depending on what you want the view to trigger in the process, the view can also include filters and search criteria.
 Refer to Saving Changes to the View Layout, Modifying and Deleting Views.

-Note: When saving a new view, you can specify Automations only so it only appears in Custom Processes and is not included as a view in the Documents, Clients or Jobs lists.
+Note: When saving a new view, you can specify Automations only so it only appears in Custom Processes and is not included as a standard view in the Documents, Jobs, Clients or Tasks lists.